xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 For 2D raster images, this function often takes the form of an [Affine Transform](https://en.wikipedia.org/wiki/Affine_transformation).
 The [rasterix](https://github.com/xarray-contrib/rasterix) library extends Xarray with a `RasterIndex` which computes coordinates for geospatial images such as GeoTiffs via Affine Transform.

-Below is a simple example of slicing a large mosaic of GeoTiffs without ever loading the coordinates into memory, note that a new Affine is defined after the slicing operation:
+Below is a simple example of slicing a large mosaic of GeoTiffs without ever loading the coordinates into memory:

 ```python
 # 811816322401 values!